 Figure Note: At the beginning of each experimental session, all participants were required to successfully complete two practice rounds.
 A total of 102 subjects were recruited.
 Each subject played the game three times, for a total sample size of 306.
 For every new game, a whole new randomization process took place.
 Formally, we follow an in-between-subjects design where different groups of individuals are randomly assigned to various experimental or control conditions.

 Voters were assigned an “ideological” position at random.
 That is, voters received at random a certain number of experimental points depending on whether party A or B won the election.
 For example, if party A won the election, the voter would receive 2,400 points, whereas if party B won the election, the voter would receive 200 points.
-Hence, the voter in this example should feel “ideologically” closer to party A. Critically, this piece of information was not presented to participants as “ideology,” but as the points either electoral outcome would give.
+Hence, the voter in this example should feel “ideologically” closer to party A. Critically, this piece of information was not presented to participants as “ideology,” but as the points either electoral outcome would yield.
 In turn, parties also received an “ideological” position that made them “closer” or “farther way” from the voter.

 Substantively, this feature accomplishes two goals.
-First, it accounts for party-voter spatial distances, as considered by traditional voting theories (Downs 1957; Enelow and Melving Hinich 1990).
-The basic premise of this paradigm is that the set of candidates that are ideologically closer to a voter produce more utility in the form of fiscal policies, either in terms of redistributive or free-market oriented policies (Boix 2003; Acemoglu and Robinson 2009, but importantly, see Haggard and Kaufman 2016).
+First, it accounts for party–voter spatial distances, as considered by traditional voting theories (Downs 1957; Enelow and Melvin Hinich 1990).
+The basic premise of this paradigm is that the set of candidates that are ideologically closer to a voter produce more utility in the form of fiscal policies, either in terms of redistributive or free-market-oriented policies (Boix 2003; Acemoglu and Robinson 2009, but importantly, see Haggard and Kaufman 2016).
 Second, it incorporates both the targeting and the core/swing voter scholarly debates.14 We believe it is important to consider these issues because the literature is divided.15 On the one hand, Cox and McCubbins (1986) and Zarazaga (2016, p.
-7) explain that since constituencies are well known to clientelist parties, they allocate resources to core voters.
+7) explain that since constituencies are well-known to clientelist parties, they allocate resources to core voters.
 On the other hand, Lindbeck and Weibull (1987), Dixit and Londregan (1996), Daglberg and Johansson (2002), and Stokes (2005) argue that since allocating resources to individuals who ex ante vote for the party is a waste, parties target swing voters.
-All in all, by considering single-issue ideological party-voter positions and the utilities associated with them, it was possible to control for other sources of variation that might also influence vote buying.
+All in all, by considering single-issue, ideological party–voter positions and the utilities associated with them, it was possible to control for other sources of variation that might also influence vote buying.

 Next, parties received at random different endowments.
-For every game, both parties receive the same endowment.
+For every game, both parties received the same endowment.
 However, since our experimental design is an in-between-subjects design, we should be able to observe and exploit statistical differences (if any) across “parties” with different endowments.
-Participants acting the “party” role accumulated or lost wealth depending on whether they are elected or not elected.
+Participants acting in the “party” role accumulated or lost wealth depending on whether they were elected or not elected.
 Every time they bought votes at some amount, that amount was discounted from their wealth.
-In turn, participants acting the “voter” role accumulated or lost wealth depending on whether their party was elected or not elected.
+In turn, participants acting in the “voter” role accumulated or lost wealth depending on whether their party was elected or not elected.
 Critically, and as per economic theories of voting, parties and voters derive utilities when they win elections.
 Following Tyszler and Schram (2016, p.
 371), both ideology and party endowments were common knowledge among participants.16